Islamic Republic of Afghanistan: Military

-Before the fall of Kabul, the Afghan Armed Forces were under the Ministry of Defense, which included the Afghan Air Force (AAF) and the Afghan National Army (ANA).
-The Afghan Defense University housed various educational establishments for the Afghan Armed Forces, including the National Military Academy of Afghanistan.
+Before the fall of Kabul, the Afghan National Army (ANA) was under the Ministry of Defense, which included the Afghan Air Force (AAF).
+The Afghan Defense University housed various educational establishments for the Afghan National Army, including the National Military Academy of Afghanistan.

 The United States Department of Defense used the exonym "Afghan National Security Forces" (ANSF) to describe the Armed Forces and Police together.
 As of 30 June 2020, the ANSF or Afghan National Defence and Security Forces (ANDSF) were composed of the Afghan National Army, including its Air Force; Afghan National Police (including Afghan Local Police), and the National Directorate of Security (including the Afghan Special Force).

-In December 2020, the U.S. Department of Defense wrote that the ANA General Staff commanded and controlled all of Afghanistan’s ground and air forces, including "the ANA conventional forces, the Afghan Air Force (AAF), the Special Mission Wing (SMW), the ANA Special Operations Command (ANASOC), the Afghan National Civil Order Force (ANCOF), and the Afghan Border Force (ABF).
+In December 2020, the U.S. Department of Defense wrote that the ANA General Staff commanded and controlled all of Afghanistan's ground and air forces, including "the ANA conventional forces, the Afghan Air Force (AAF), the Special Mission Wing (SMW), the ANA Special Operations Command (ANASOC), the Afghan National Civil Order Force (ANCOF), and the Afghan Border Force (ABF).
 In total, the ANA consisted of 27 combat brigades, three combat air wings, four branch and basic training schools, seven ANCOF brigades, seven ABF brigades, and additional support facilities such as depots and hospitals."

-NATO special operations forces trained, advised and assisted the ANASOC, SMW and Generla Command of Police Special Units (GCPSU) who were collectively known as the Afghan Special Security Forces (ASSF).
+NATO special operations forces trained, advised and assisted the ANASOC, SMW and General Command of Police Special Units (GCPSU) who were collectively known as the Afghan Special Security Forces (ASSF).
 The ASSF was described as the "ANDSF’s primary offensive forces".